What is Insomnia?

 - Poor Sleep Habits – Not following a proper sleeping schedule or continuously making changes to it can also turn up to you in the form of sleeplessness or poor quality sleep.
 An uncomfortable sleeping environment, using the phone before going to sleep, watching T.V during sleep time can indeed interfere with your sleep cycle and put you into sleep-deprived condition.

 - Mental Health Disorders – One dealing with mental disorders like anxiety disorders, post-traumatic stress disorders, or depression is prone to Insomnia.
 These mental conditions come up with their effects, which affect the other areas of the brain.
-Coping with such mental disorders puts a lot of stress on the brain and disrupts its equilibrium, resulting in Insomnia.
+Coping with such mental disorders puts a lot of stress on the brain and disrupts its equilibrium.

 Symptoms of Insomnia